pág. 8796

 the more involved the learners are in the task, the better they will remember and be able to use the words

-with vocabulary, such as simply reading translations, may not be enough for long
+with vocabulary, such as simply reading translations, may not be enough for long-term learning unless

 it is accompanied by meaningful, deeper engagement.
 Tools for writing texts using artificial intelligence